 The difference we will make

-Over the next 12 months, this project aims to transform the lives of 600 boys and girls leaving Rainbow Homes across 3 selected cities: Kolkata, Hyderabad and Bangalore.
-The Livelihoods Project will ensure that non-academic young people get the support and training they need to put them on a level playing field with other young people as they enter adulthood.
+Over the next 12 months, this project aims to transform the lives of 600 boys and girls leaving Rainbow Homes across 3 selected cities: Hyderabad, Kolkata and Bangalore.
+The Livelihoods Project will ensure that less academic young people get the support and training they need to put them on a level playing field with other young people as they enter adulthood.

 The Livelihood Project provides two things: Life Skills and Vocational Training.
 This support takes place in two phases: for young people aged 16 to 18 whilst they are still living in Rainbow Homes and from 19 to 23, when they move on to living independently in small groups or hostels.